 Project Showcase

-Storm Ravaged Louisiana Becomes First State to Launch Power Outage Partners Initiative
+Storm Ravaged Louisiana Launches First Power Outage Partners Pilot Initiative

 Few states have borne a greater toll from natural disasters than Louisiana.
 Hurricane Katrina ravaged the state in 2005, killing nearly 1,600 residents.
 Less deadly but still powerful hurricanes have pummeled Louisiana since.
 Other natural disasters have also wreaked havoc, including a 2021 winter storm that triggered widespread power outages across northern Louisiana.

-Louisianans have always been resilient so it’s no surprise that Louisiana is launching the nation’s first Power Outage Partners project, a groundbreaking initiative that provides life-saving power to life support patients during power outages.
+Louisianans have always been resilient so it’s no surprise that Louisiana launched the nation’s first Power Outage Partners pilot project, a groundbreaking initiative that seeks to provide life-saving power to life support patients during power outages.

 For other jurisdictions inspired by Louisiana’s Power Outage Partners initiative, ASTHO has published a Toolkit that chronicles the Louisiana project and serves as a roadmap jurisdictions can use to boost power outage support for life support users.